 Your occupation should not determine the value you place on your life.

-There have been cases where experienced and trained professionals have had to settle for menial jobs because they couldn’t get hired.
-If this doesn’t take away their qualifications, why then should self-worth be measured according to career choices?
+There have been cases where experienced and trained professionals have settled for menial jobs because they couldn’t get hired.
+If this doesn’t take away their qualifications, why should self-worth be measured according to career choices?
 The only thing that should be a concern is how gratifying the job is.

 Self-Worth Is Not About Your Accomplishment